($1,302) Cost to ship a car from Portland, OR to Oklahoma City, OK

 The time of the year

-The time of year and weather conditions in Portland and Oklahoma City play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Portland and Oklahoma City can impact car shipping prices.

 Portland has cool and rainy winters and warm and dry summers.
 Portland also has overcast, wet, and changing weather conditions in fall, winter, and spring, Be sure to check your weather app to avoid rainy days,